edkelly303/elm-any-type-collections/README.md

 *  It may just feel too _weird_ to call `dict.get` instead of `Dict.get`.
 This type of API, based on a record-of-functions, is not common in Elm packages, and may make the code harder to understand for people who are not familiar with it.

 *  It may increase asset size, since the final bundle of compiled code will include all the functions from `elm-core` `Dict` and/or `Set`, even if your code doesn't use them all.
+See the ["Asset size"](#asset-size) section for more details.

 ## How to use this package